Vegas Hotel Guide

 The right hotel depends on which venues you want to prioritize and what kind of EDC Week experience you are optimizing for.

 If your EDC Week is built around XS Nightclub afterparties — Hugel Friday, The Chainsmokers Saturday, Sofi Tukker Sunday, Kaskade Monday — stay at Wynn or Encore.
-The on-property walking distance eliminates every logistical variable from the 5:30 AM to 9:00 AM window when rideshare chaos is at its worst.
+The on-property walking distance to XS Nightclub for the 5:30 AM afterparty window is the primary value proposition — every night you attend the XS afterparty from the Speedway, you save $60 to $120 in rideshare costs and eliminate the logistical friction of the post-festival crowd surge.

 If you want to hit five or six different venues across the week and need a central base rather than an on-property primary venue, The Cosmopolitan's mid-Strip location and walkable radius make it the logistics winner.

-For the OMNIA audience — whether you care more about Armin van Buuren Thursday, Steve Aoki Friday, or Chris Lake Saturday, or you want to attend the opening weekend of OMNIA Dayclub with Fisher, Rufus Du Sol, and Martin Garrix — book Caesars and request the Augustus Tower.
+For the OMNIA audience — Armin van Buuren Thursday, Steve Aoki Friday, Chris Lake Saturday, or the opening weekend of OMNIA Dayclub with Fisher, RÜFÜS DU SOL, and Martin Garrix — book Caesars Palace and request the Augustus Tower.

 For attendees on a budget who still want on-property nightlife access, MGM Grand or Resorts World both provide genuine EDC Week programming at prices $100 to $200 per night below the Wynn or Cosmopolitan rate.